- Energy Savings, Rebates, and Ways to Save

 HSPF = 9.5 or >

 |$500 (combined maximum of $2,500)|

-Program requirements: Be a permanent MGED residential electric customer who resides in a single-family detached, multi-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units); Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
-Confirm your prequalification with Abode prior to having the system installed!
+Program requirements: Reside in or own a single-family detached, multi-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units) in Middleborough or Lakeville.
+Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
+Complete an optional Pre-Approval Form with Abode prior to having the system installed to verify it qualifies for MGED rebates.
 Allow a post-installation inspection if requested.
 If applying for the replacement bonus; Removal confirmation of Central A/C or HP unit on either the invoice or disposal/haul-away documentation.

 What is an Air-Source Heat Pump?

 While traditional systems burn fuel to create heat, a heat pump instead works by drawing heat from the surrounding air.
 They work in a similar way to air-conditioners but in reverse, using a transfer of heat over coils extracting heat from the air which is moved into and out of your home.
 That's why they work both as a heating system and a cooling system.

 Benefits: Though they require electricity to operate, people who currently have conventional electric resistance or propane-fueled heating systems can save 50% - 70% on energy costs by heating with an air-source heat pump instead.
 At current fuel prices, oil heating households can save up to 30%.
 If you have a separate central air system that you are replacing, your savings is multiplied!

 Read the NEEP Guide to learn the basics